CriselPy/Final_Project_Advanced_SQL_Techniques/README.md

 ## 📚 Exercises

-### Exercise 1: Using Joins
+## Exercise 1: Using Joins

-In this exercise, we explore how to join multiple tables to extract meaningful insights from the data.
+### Question 1

-#### Question 1: List School Names, Community Names, and Average Attendance
+Write and execute an SQL query to list the names of the schools, community names, and the average student attendance for communities with a hardship index of 98.
 ```sql
 SELECT P_SL.NAME_OF_SCHOOL, P_SL.COMMUNITY_AREA_NAME, P_SL.AVERAGE_STUDENT_ATTENDANCE
 FROM chicago_public_schools AS P_SL